vatsimph/learn/docs/controllers/how-to/vacs.md

 To make a call, simply press the controller you would like to call.
 On most profiles, area positions will be aliased (e.g. *Manila Control* will show as *MNL CTR* on all profiles that contain it).
 If you are unsure who an alias will call, check the frequency mapping in the profiles menu.

 > **Note:** You will only see controllers who are **online AND using VACS**.

+### Phraseology

+??? phraseology "Answering a call"

+    "To be added"

+??? phraseology "Transfer of Information"

+    "To be added"

+??? phraseology "Mic Check"

+    "Line Check"